Staff

 Biography

-Dr. Greg Anderson is senior advisor for strategy and evaluation (acting) at NSF, on detail from Section for Arctic Sciences in NSF’s Office of Polar Programs.
+Dr. Greg Anderson is senior advisor for strategy and evaluation at NSF.
 Since joining NSF in 2009, he has served in multiple roles, leveraging his expertise in multidisciplinary Earth science, major facility oversight and planning, and managing complex scientific programs.

 Anderson has been responsible for multidisciplinary and convergence research programs; overseen two of NSF’s major facilities and one independent center; participated in multiple agency-wide groups focused on NSF’s merit review process, workforce, and facilities oversight; and has been a member of interagency groups on natural hazards, Earth-observing satellite needs, and Arctic sciences.
 He served for three years as co-Executive Secretary for the National Science Board Subcommittee on Facilities and Committee on Awards and Facilities and 18 months as Section Head for Integrated Activities in the Division of Earth Sciences.
 More recently, Anderson co-led a cross-NSF group that developed a decision support tool to assist agency staff and leadership in choosing an appropriate funding model for complex cross-organizational activities.
 He currently represents NSF as co-chair of the steering committee for the Interagency Arctic Research Policy Committee’s 2023-2025 Biennial Implementation Plan.
 Prior to joining NSF, he held positions at the University of California, San Diego, U.S. Geological Survey, UNAVCO, and the Swiss Federal Institute of Technology in Zürich.
 He has a doctorate in Earth sciences from the University of California, San Diego.